mesg-foundation/engine/docs/api/core.md

 #### ListenResultRequest
-Request's data of the `ListenResult` stream API.
+The request's data from the `ListenResult` stream API.

 **Example**
 ```json